thedaisTMU/BFTheme/README.md

 In addition to discrete colours, the style guide (and the package), provide the following gradients that can be used.
 Gradients are especially useful in representing data that has a monotonic range interpretation (for example in heatmaps).
+Programmatically, you just need to specify in `set.colours()` how many colours you’re looking for, and from which gradient you’d like the colours to come from:

+    set.colours(5, type = "gradient", gradient.choice="indigo")

-In our official style guide, it is recommended that when gradients are used, the following three are
+In our official style guide, it is recommended that when gradients are used, the following three are prioritized:
-used:

 -   Indigo:
     ![\#14365D](https://via.placeholder.com/15/14365D/14365D.png)